McMadRedDad/WaterAnalyzer/python/protocol/protocol_2.1.1.md

 If there is no index with requested URL, an HTTP 404 Not Found with an empty body and a "Reason" header is sent:

-Reason: Requested preview "`request url`" does not exist.
+Reason: Requested index "`request url`" does not exist.

 # Examples